 One of the major gripes when developing a website using a CMS is the ability to split content up and put it in multiple fields.
-The ability to do this either has been an add-on, or is a built in to the core but a nightmare to manage.
-Craft makes splitting content up a breeze, mainly because you can also assign the same field to multiple sections!
+The ability to do this either has been a plugin, or is built in to the core, but a nightmare to maintain and scale.
+Craft CMS makes splitting content up a breeze, mainly because you can also assign the same custom field to multiple sections!

 For me, the best custom field available is Matrix.
 You can create *blocks*, which in theory could be features or elements in your website and allow your client pick and choose which blocks they want on the page.
-With also the ability to reorder these blocks, so your websites become 100% customisable via the client without causing any styling issues and having to have multiple templates.
+With also the ability to reorder these blocks, so your website becomes 99.9% customisable via the client without causing any styling issues and the need for multiple templates.